 How to write good support requests¶

-Writing good support requests is not only good for the support team, it is also better for you because we will understand your request sooner and will be able to resolve it faster.
+Writing good support requests is not only good for the support team, it is also better for you because we have many help requests, so the easier it is to understand yours, the faster we will get to it.
 Below is a list of good practices.

 Never send support requests to staff members directly¶

 Always send them to email@example.com and staff members will pick them up there.
 On firstname.lastname@example.org they get tracked and have higher visibility.
 Some staff members work on the support line only part time.
 Sending the request to email@example.com makes sure that somebody will pick it up.
 Please note in the request that it is about Stallo, as there are more clusters that are handled with this email address.

 Your subject line should be descriptive.
 “Problem on Stallo” is not a good subject line since it could be valid for basically every support email we get.
 The support staff is a team.
 The subjects are the first thing that we see.
 We would like to be able to classify emails according to subjects before even opening the email.

 We cover this below, but it’s so important it needs to be mentioned at the top, too: include the actual command you run and actual error messages.
 Copy and paste.
 If you don’t include this, we will be slightly annoyed and immediately ask this.

 Do not send support requests by replying to unrelated issues.
 Every issue gets a number and this is the number that you see in the subject line.
 Replying to unrelated issues means that your email gets filed under the wrong thread and risks being overlooked.